Nikhil-a29/ArduinoDAC/README.md

 | TOTAL                                                              |                                              |                |          | 1144.06     |
 | UNIT PRICE (per DAC)                                               |                                              |                |          | 286.02      |

-## Program

-Download the AD5790.h library, ArduinoDACSerial, and ArduinoMegaCode from this repository into the Arduino IDE (I used v.
-1.8.9).

 ## Build